Trigriluzole with Nivolumab and Pembrolizumab in Treating Patients with Metastatic or Unresectable Solid Malignancies or Lymphoma

 - Second primary malignancy, except those second primary malignancies that are not considered to be competing causes of death in the opinion of the treating investigator; examples include: in situ carcinoma of the cervix, adequately treated non-melanoma carcinoma of the skin, or other malignancy treated at least 5 years previously with no evidence of recurrence

-- Patients with active, untreated central nervous system (CNS) metastases will be excluded from this clinical trial; patients who have brain metastases that been treated with radiation therapy or surgery will be required to have a washout period of at least 3 weeks prior to study entry, must be neurologically asymptomatic, and must not require systemic steroids
+- Patients with active, untreated central nervous system (CNS) metastases will be excluded from this clinical trial because of the poor prognosis and because they often develop progressive neurologic dysfunction that would confound the evaluation of neurologic and other adverse events; patients who have brain metastases that been treated with radiation therapy or surgery will be required to have a washout period of at least 3 weeks prior to study entry, must be neurologically asymptomatic, and must not require systemic steroids

 - Women of child-bearing potential and men must agree to use adequate contraception prior to the start of treatment, for the duration of treatment, and for 5 months after last dose of study treatment